-The course aims to ensure that all pupils can apply the fundamental concepts of computer science, and are responsible, competent, confident and creative users of information and communication technology.
+The course aims to ensure that all pupils can apply the fundamental concepts of computer science and are responsible, competent, confident and creative users of information and communication technology.
 Pupils will become more digitally literate: able to express themselves and develop their ideas through information and communication technology at a level suitable for the future workplace and as active participants in a digital world.

-- Programming in Python: The IDLE development environment; operations; data types; inputting data; using lists; using loops and repetition; understanding error messages. - · Binary, bits and how computers handle data. - Modelling: investigations using spreadsheets; answering "what if...?" questions and using absolute cell references. - Website and app design: structuring, refining and presenting information for a specific audience. - · Information and the Internet: reliability, validity and bias.
+- Programming in Python: The IDLE development environment; operations; data types; inputting data; using lists; using loops and repetition; understanding error messages. - Binary, bits and how computers handle data: binary addition and converting between number bases; image, sound and text representation; compression. - Modelling: investigations using spreadsheets; answering "what if...?" questions and using absolute cell references. - Website and app design: structuring, refining and presenting information for a specific audience. - · Information and the Internet: reliability, validity and bias.